 And the winner is…

 The statistics are spoiled by the forex and crypto systems, half of which were losers.
 This is at least better than most such systems from trading books or trader forums, of which 90% fail either already in a proper backtest, or at least in a reality check.
 We got a surprising result in the ‘Indicator soup’ systems.
 You would normally expect that they all fail big time, since they are not based on a rational market model or trading method.
 But in fact almost every third indicator hodgepodge was successful, even in a reality check.
 Maybe the clients knew more than we did.

 It is also a bit surprising that the most complex systems of all, the data mining systems that usually employ deep learning algorithms, did not fare much better.
 They have an acceptable success rate, but are easily surpassed by a certain sort of much simpler systems.

-Of all systems we tested so far, the big winners were the long-term trading systems for ETFs or options.
+Of all systems we tested so far, the big winners were the long-term trading systems for stocks, ETFs, or options.
 Of the option traders, the simpler systems had often better performance.
-It’s relatively hard to specify a losing option system, but some still managed it by using short expiration dates, complex entries or fancy rollovers.
+It’s relatively hard to specify a losing option system, but some still managed it by using short expiration dates, complex entries, fancy rollovers, or intraday buying and selling.
 One of the very simple, but successful option traders was included in the Zorro scripts.

 We found another trend that is not visible in the table: With a few exceptions like HFT or arbitrage, there was an almost linear correlation between time frames and performances.
 Systems on one, five, or ten minute bars were rarely profitable.
 The good systems traded mostly on 1-hour, 4-hour, or 24-hour time frames.
 Faster is not always better.

 This does not mean that we all should now abandon forex and cryptos and trade only long-term options or ETF portfolios.
 Diversification is a key to success.
 All markets still have long periods of ineffectivity and plenty opportunities of trading profits.
 Maybe the statistics above help to look for them.